fitzsimonsjl/fitzsimonsjl.com/content/_index.md

-This is a static site made with [Hugo](https://gohugo.io), hosted on [Github Pages](https://pages.github.com).
+This is a [Hugo](https://gohugo.io) site hosted on [Github Pages](https://pages.github.com).
 There's no styling because I dislike fighting with CSS.

 This site is not optimised for SEO in any way because I'm not expecting much of an audience.
 If you're reading this then it's likely that: